nwoltman/sublime-ejs/README.md

 [`Oceanic Next`](https://github.com/voronianski/oceanic-next-color-scheme) is also a good color scheme for EJS that works right out of the box.

-If you'd prefer to use a different color scheme, you may need to add lines like [these](https://github.com/nwoltman/sublime-ejs/blob/master/Dracula%20EJS.YAML-tmTheme#L228-241) to make the highlighting more compatible with EJS.
+If you'd prefer to use a different color scheme, you may need to add lines like [these](https://github.com/nwoltman/sublime-ejs/blob/master/Dracula%20EJS.YAML-tmTheme#L228-L241) to make the highlighting more compatible with EJS.

-#### Example (with *Dracula EJS*)
+#### Preview (with *Dracula EJS*)

 ![](example.png)